zeus86/WiFiFanCon-esphome/Readme.md

 This project adds a compatible esphome config for the same hardware.
 As the original author [does not want to have this in his repo](https://github.com/Hypfer/WiFiFanCon/pull/2), this fork remains standalone.
-I removed the PCB files and the tasmota config, visit the original repo meantioned above for those.
+I removed the PCB files and the tasmota config, visit the original repo mentioned above for those.

 # WiFiFanController